 |$8001 – $8500||$ –||$ 5,000.00|

 Do note that this grant cannot be used for the cash part of the downpayment (if any) for your flat.
-However, it can be used for the CPF portion of the flat, including using it to offset for the downpayment.
+However, it can be used for the CPF portion of the flat, including using it to offset the downpayment.
 However, you need to note that the disbursement of the grants may not happen before the downpayment is due.
 Hence, you will need to ensure that you have sufficient money in your CPF OA or cash on hand.

 Damage = negative (SHG + AHG) OR 0(zero) (if you can’t get any grant)

 Second Appointment (Signing of Agreement for Lease)

 You will be called for the second appointment, usually within 4 months of the first appointment.
 In this appointment, you must be mentally and financially prepared that you will need to pay the downpayment for your flat.
 If you are taking a bank loan, the downpayment required is 20%.
-Otherwise, it will be 10% if you are taking a HDB loan.
-If you fall under the below 2 conditions, you are eligible for staggered downpayment.
+Otherwise, it will be 10% if you are taking an HDB loan.
+If you fall under the below 2 conditions, you are eligible for the staggered downpayment.

 - First-time couple, where 1 of them is younger than 30 years old (based on birthday)

-- Existing flat owners, who brought an uncompleted 2-room or 3-room flat in non-mature estate, and have yet to legally sold their existing flats
+- Existing flat owners, who brought an uncompleted 2-room or 3-room flat in a non-mature estate, and have yet to legally sold their existing flats

 Staggered downpayment meant that you can pay the first half of downpayment in the second appointment and the rest in the third(last) appointment.
 The current staggered downpayment rates for each type of loan is as follows: